Merovex/innovators-reading-list/mattis.md

-Cynism
+Cynicism
 ======

 1. Do not accept cynicism or pessimists.
 If they are enlisted, let the Gunny handle them in his own way.
 If they are officers, relieve them.

 2. Cynics try to breed despair and powerlessness...irrepressible

-3. Junior leaders need to be a shock absorber against Cynisim
+3. Junior leaders need to be a shock absorber against Cynicism